Hirshabelle: Presidents

 For a comprehensive list of the presidents of Hirshabelle State of Somalia, see the List of presidents of Hirshabelle article.
 The current president of Hirshabelle is Ali Abdullahi Hussein.

 Demographics

 According to the Population Estimation Survey for Somalia 2014, Hirshablle State has a population of 1.03 million inhabitants, with 19% residing in urban areas, 37% in rural, and 34% in the nomadic areas.
 The state hosts a large number of internally displaced people (IDPs) due to the war with Al-Shabaab in the region, IDPS account for 10% of the state's population.
 The sex distribution for Hirshabelle indicates that 45% are male, while 55% are female.

-Among the most prominent clans in Hirshabelle are the Gaalje'el, Hawadle, Abgaal and Jareerweyn.
+Among the most prominent clans in Hirshabelle are the Gaalje'el, Hawadle, Abgaal, Badi Ade, Udejeen and Jareerweyn.

 Geography

 The Hirshabelle State is located in the South-Central part of Somalia, and consists of two regions; Hiraan and Middle Shabelle.
 The name of the state originates from combining these two regions names.

 The state is bordered by Galmudug to the north, South West State and Benadir to the south, Ethiopia to the west and the Indian Ocean to the east.

 Jowhar is the capital city while Beledweyne is the second biggest city.
 The main port town is Adale and the state is state is crossed by the Shabelle river which is symbolized in its flag.